vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.12.0 =
+* Added: Support for Klarna Checkout.
+* Fixed: No longer attempt to load Vipps Recurring Payments if WooCommerce is disabled/not installed.

 = 1.11.0 =
 * Added: You can now pay for single payment products in the same shopping cart as a subscription.